kstenerud/ubuntu-maintainers-handbook/CommittingChanges.md

 Some guidelines for writing an effective changelog entry:

   * For each thing you change, briefly explain *why* as well as *what*.
 Remember that *what* can always be determined by a future reader by digging into the diff, but *why* may be unknowable except from your message.
-This can assist decisionmaking about if your change is still relevant in new merges, or if it is important enough to backport to other Ubuntu releases
+This can assist decision-making about if your change is still relevant in new merges, or if it is important enough to backport to other Ubuntu releases
   * Use nested bullet points indented by two spaces with hanging indentation on wrapped lines.
 Bullet characters are *, - and + for levels 1, 2 and 3.
   * The contents of bullet points are free-form English text, so use normal grammar, punctuation, spaces, full stop at the end, etc. Exception: for technical specifics like filenames, matching technical case exactly, or otherwise breaking grammar rules to avoid ambiguity is appropriate.
 Brevity in grammar is fine, but not at the cost of losing information.
-If in doubt, more verbose is better, although if you wish you can always summarise entries and put longer explanations in the relevant bugs.
+If in doubt, more verbose is better, although if you wish you can always summarize entries and put longer explanations in the relevant bugs.
   * Use exactly "LP: #NNNNNNN" or "(LP: #NNNNNNN)" to reference bugs that are being fixed by the upload.
 The version using brackets is useful to neatly fit the bug references into standard English sentences.
 Bug references must be whitespace-perfect as they are picked up by regular expressions in the tooling to ultimately auto-close the bugs.
   * If you want to mention a bug but that wasn’t fixed by this change you can break the automation that would auto-close it with removing the colon  "(LP #NNNNNNN)".
   * For Debian the same is “Closes: #NNNNNN” and again automation can be “avoided2 by breaking the regular expression like "Closes #NNNNNN".
-If a Ubuntu contribution also fixes a related Debian bug it is good practise to tag the closing of the Debian bug as well.
+If a Ubuntu contribution also fixes a related Debian bug it is good practice to tag the closing of the Debian bug as well.
 That way if they pick our change it automatically closes their bug as well then.
   * For standard (non-merge) uploads, one bullet point per logical thing changed is appropriate.
 Use sub-items for more detail or if this otherwise helps with clarity.
-If the set of changes is large, consider categorising the entries with top level bullet points.
+If the set of changes is large, consider categorizing the entries with top level bullet points.
   * For merge uploads, the convention is:
     - One top level bullet point to introduce the merge with sub-items documenting each logical item that was present in the previous Ubuntu delta which is still present in the new Ubuntu delta.
     - If items have been dropped from the previous Ubuntu delta, then one top level bullet point with sub-items describing what was dropped.